Fiora Build Guide by Anoying bro5

 Threats & Synergies

-You can start Corrupting Potions or Dorans shield since it has been recently buffed.
+You can start Corrupting Potions or Dorans shield.
 In laning phase try to avoid his Qs and be mindful of how many shock stacks he has applied to you.
 Do not let him harass you early with poke.
 Farm and try to go for short trades and learn the pattern of his stun.
 Once you have 2 shock stacks, wait about .5 seconds to parry as he will most likely use his W then.
 Try to play for late game, and buy Quick silver sash for team fights

 This matchup is harder past lvl 6 so try to gain your lead lvl 2-5.
 Her E which is her escape is on a fairly long cd (24sec) so play off of that.
 Use your parry about .5 seconds after engaging on her with your Q and E. It is hard to predict her W but it is okay to Parry her Q since it slows and deals a large amount of damage.